hecko/librebeacon.github.io/ibeacon_packet.md

 ### iBeacon packet disection

+iBeacon packet is a standard Bluetooth 4 advertisement packet with a specific format of manufacturers data field

 creating iBeacon packet in Linux using tools from [BlueZ Bluetooth protocol stack](http://www.bluez.org/)

 {% highlight bash %}